-- 12.1 A child going missing from education is a potential indicator of abuse or neglect, including sexual exploitation, FGM, forced marriage or travelling to conflict zones.
-School staff will be alert to these safeguarding concerns when a pupil/student goes missing for an extended period, or on repeat occasions. - 12.2 The school must notify the local authority of any pupil/student who fails to attend school regularly after making reasonable enquiries, or has been absent without the school's permission for a continuous period of 5 days or more.
-The school (regardless of designation) must also notify the local authority of any pupil/student who is to be deleted from the admission register because s/he - Has been taken out of school by their parents and is being educated outside the school system (e.g. home education); - Has ceased to attend school and no longer lives within a reasonable distance of the school at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the school of the change); - Displaced as a result of a crisis e.g. domestic violence or homelessness; - Has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither s/he nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe that s/he will return to the school at the end of that period; or - Has been permanently excluded. - 12.3 Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of children that would be considered 'missing'.
+- 15.1 A child going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding risks, including abuse and neglect, which may include sexual abuse or exploitation; child criminal exploitation; mental health problems; substance abuse and other issues.
+Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of them going missing in future. - 15.2 Our school will hold two or more emergency contact numbers for each pupil.
+It is good practice to give our school additional options to make contact with a responsible adult when a child missing education, is also identified as a welfare and/or safeguarding concern. - 15.3 The school must notify the Local Authority of any pupil/student who fails to attend school regularly after making reasonable enquiries, or has been absent without the school's permission for a continuous period of 5 days or more.
+The school (regardless of designation) must also notify the Local Authority of any pupil/student who is to be deleted from the admission register because s/he: - Has been taken out of school by their parents and is being educated outside the school system (e.g. home education); - Has ceased to attend school and no longer lives within a reasonable distance of the school at which s/he is registered (moved within the city, within the country or moved abroad but failed to notify the school of the change); - Displaced as a result of a crisis e.g. domestic violence or homelessness; - Has been certified by the school medical officer as unlikely to be in a fit state of health to attend school before ceasing to be of compulsory school age, and neither s/he nor his/her parent has indicated the intention to continue to attend the school after ceasing to be of compulsory school age; - Is in custody for a period of more than four months due to a final court order and the proprietor does not reasonably believe that s/he will return to the school at the end of that period; or - Has been permanently excluded. - 15.4 Our school will demonstrate that we have taken reasonable enquiries to ascertain the whereabouts of children that would be considered 'missing'.